I read this quote and it made me laugh. It amused me because it's such a false sense of reality. We really—CANNOT—do whatever we want.

 (i.e.) ...there is no such thing as a "PARTICIPATION" award.
 If your child is getting participation awards at school—then parents—you are not doing your job.
-Because being present for something doesn't merit recognition—which pretty much indicates what a participation award really signifies.
+Because being "present" at something doesn't merit recognition—which pretty much indicates what a participation award really signifies.

 Don't reward a child for simply participating, otherwise, he/she grows up feeling entitled because they "SHOWED UP".